Skip to content

 • Verify the API token and endpoint URL.

-• Update the $server and $database variables to match the Local Authority’s reporting instance.
+• Update the $server and $database variables to match your reporting instance

-• Verify that the ssd_api_data_staging table exists in their database.
+• Verify that ssd_api_data_staging table exists alongside the other SSD tables

 PowerShell Module Issues